-These are preview chapters of Death of a Nation.
+These are preview chapters of Sedition.
 These chapters are unedited, so please excuse any errors.
 Also, the formatting is block, which I hate.
 The finished product will be formatted correctly.

 CHAPTER 2: John and Everything’s Political